MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

 1. l1 trend filtering
 2. Spline trend filtering

 l1 trend filtering estimates a piecewise-smooth trend by penalizing finite differences of the signal.
+This method was developed by Seung-Jean Kim, Kwangmoo Koh, Stephen Boyd, and Dimitry Gorinevsky in their influential paper, “l1 Trend Filtering,” published in SIAM Review in 2009.
+We include an implementation of this method to compare it with our approach, Spline trend filtering.

 The difference-order convention is: